der2b2/erwin/_erwin/init_data/content/posts/why.md

 ## Other static site generators

-Over the time i've worked with severall other static site generators.
+Over the time i've worked with several other static site generators.
 Mostly with gatsby.

 I think gatsby is great for complex sites, i liked working with it on several projects.
 But i always thought, that for a simple blog or corporate site, gatsby is way to complex.